-We can’t wait for our next visit so that we can enjoy more of the city’s culture, outdoor life and food.
+We can’t wait to plan our next visit so that we can enjoy more of the city’s culture, outdoor life and food.
 Especially the food.

-Montreal is a city that has it all when it comes to food – with bustling local markets filled with locals shopping for the freshest meats, cheese, bread and produce to dives slinging out globally inspired grub as well as fine restaurants serving the ultimate level of gastronomic cuisine.
-It’s all in Montreal… and it’s all good.
+Easily accessible from New York City via the Amtrak Adirondack train, Montreal is a city that has it all when it comes to food – from bustling local markets filled with locals shopping for the freshest meats, cheese, bread and produce to dives slinging out globally-inspired grub as well as fine restaurants serving the ultimate level of gastronomic cuisine.

 Seriously, we recently spent a month looking for bad food in Montreal but we never found it.